ksandom/mass/readme.md

 # Mass
 is a modularised tool for managing several nodes of a cluster.
 Open individual SSH terminals to specific groups of nodes of your cluster, a single node, or the whole lot.
 Do the same with CSSH or virtual terminals in screen.
 Upload a file to each node or dowload a file from each, prefixed with the hostname.
 Run a command to conquer the world... or conduct that essential maintenance.
 Essentially your nodes are one RegEx away.

+Driving it all is a full programming language that is very different to anything I've seen before.
+I'm building it for a very specific itch and I doubt the full picture it will be useful to many people.
+In fact, most of it isn't in the public repo yet.
+However the foundations, which are already released, are really useful for Sysadmin tasks as described above.

 This is a tiny percentage of the final vision, so there's a lot more to come!

 # Requirements